hacdias/fintracts/docs/contract-spec.md

 principal of <Money>, with an effective date as of the <Date> and termination on the <Date>.

-[The <Abbreviation> will pay a fixed rate interest of <Float>% over the notational amount on the following dates: <Date> [, <Date>]* and <Date>.]*
+[<Abbreviation> will pay a fixed rate interest of <Float>% over the notational amount on the following dates: <Date> [, <Date>]* and <Date>.]*

-[The <Abbreviation> will pay a floating rate interest, initially defined as <Float>%, over the notational amount on the following dates: <Date> [, <Date>]* and <Date>.
+[<Abbreviation> will pay a floating rate interest, initially defined as <Float>%, over the notational amount on the following dates: <Date> [, <Date>]* and <Date>.
 The floating rate option is <Option>.]*
 ```